-Working to end homelessness for over 30 years
+Working to end homelessness for 35 years

 In 1988, La Grange area faith and lay leaders founded Building Ecumenical Discipleship through Sheltering (BEDS) after seeing community residents sleeping outdoors.
 BEDS began as an overnight shelter rotating among area faith-based organization, but volunteers quickly realized that residents needed more than safe places to spend the night.
 We professionalized, adding case management, a daytime support center, and partnerships with area human services.